Corona Rigidity: Ulam-stability

+We abuse notation, and say that a map between \cstar-algebras is an $\varepsilon$-$^*$-homomorphism if its restriction to the unit ball is such. \end{definition}

-In the following we deviate from the convention that we consider Ulam-stability of categories established in Definition~\ref{Def.UlamStable} and consider the stability of approximate morphisms between specified `source objects' and `target objects'.
+In the following we deviate from the convention established in Definition~\ref{Def.UlamStable} and consider the stability of approximate morphisms between specified `source objects' and `target objects'.
 This is done partly in order to efficiently handle the Calkin algebra and partly out of despair for the current lamentable lack of sharper results.